chriswallace/chriswallace.net/services.md

 ---
 layout: page
-title: Product Design + Experience Strategy that hits different.
+title: All gas, no brakes.
+Get an experienced designer, founder, and builder all in one neat package.
 permalink: /design-services
 description: Get the strategic oversight, vision, and expertise of an experienced Chief Design Officer on your terms.
 As a Fractional CDO, I provide hands-on design leadership tailored to the unique needs of your organization, helping you drive impactful design strategies, establish a powerful brand presence, and scale your product or service experience.
 ---

-<p class="sub-heading fade-in-element mb-12">Get the strategic oversight, vision, and expertise of an experienced design leader on your terms.
-I provide hands-on design and <a href="/fractional-cdo">Fractional CDO</a> services tailored to the unique needs of your organization, helping you drive impactful design strategies, establish a powerful brand presence, and scale your product or service experience.</p>
+<p class="sub-heading fade-in-element mb-12">Whether you want a hands-on designer or <a href="/fractional-cdo">Fractional CDO</a>, I'm available and ready to make progress towards your most difficult challenges.</p>

 <div class="{{ page.markdown }} max-w-none">
   <div class="services__container">